Chef Dennis

 Home » Recipes » Pork Recipes

 Southern Smothered Pork Chops are high on my list of the best comfort food recipes.
-Pan-fried and perfectly seared, these tender pork chops smothered in a rich onion gravy is a meal the entire family will love.
+Pan-Fried and perfectly seared, these tender pork chops, smothered in a rich onion gravy, are a meal the entire family will love.

 smothered pork chop on white plate with mashed potatoes and green beans.

-This one-pot meal is easy to make and is definitely an upgrade from those tired old pork chops most of us serve.
-The chops stay tender and juicy, and of course, lots of creamy onion gravy helps make them even more delicious.
+Our Smothered pork chops are a one-pot meal that is easy to make and definitely an upgrade from the tired old pork chops most of us serve.
+The chops stay tender and juicy, and lots of creamy onion gravy helps make them even more delicious.

 If you love pork as much as I do, check out my Oven Roasted Rack of Pork.
 It’s amazingly delicious and easy to make.

 I use bone-in pork chops for this recipe.
-I love the added flavor that the bone adds to pork as it cooks.
+I love the flavor that the bone imparts to the pork as it cooks.
 You can use boneless pork chops, but they won’t be as flavorful.

 • Generously season both sides of the pork chops with salt, black pepper, sweet paprika, and garlic powder.